Azure-Samples/azure-search-openai-demo-java/README.md

 The chat tab uses the approach programmed in [PlainJavaChatApproach](https://github.com/Azure-Samples/azure-search-openai-demo-java/blob/main/app/backend/src/main/java/com/microsoft/openai/samples/rag/chat/approaches/PlainJavaChatApproach.java).

 - It uses the ChatGPT API to turn the user question into a good search query.
-- It queries Azure Cognitive Search for search results for that query (optionally using the vector embeddings for that query).
+- It queries Azure AI Search for search results for that query (optionally using the vector embeddings for that query).
 - It then combines the search results and original user question, and asks ChatGPT API to answer the question based on the sources.
 It includes the last 4K of message history as well (or however many tokens are allowed by the deployed model).

 The ask tab uses the approach programmed in [PlainJavaChatApproach](https://github.com/Azure-Samples/azure-search-openai-demo-java/blob/main/app/backend/src/main/java/com/microsoft/openai/samples/rag/chat/approaches/PlainJavaChatApproach.java).

-- It queries Azure Cognitive Search for search results for the user question (optionally using the vector embeddings for that question).
+- It queries Azure AI Search for search results for the user question (optionally using the vector embeddings for that question).
 - It then combines the search results and user question, and asks ChatGPT API to answer the question based on the sources.

 There are also three other /ask approaches which are implemented using **Java Semantic Kernel** sdk.
 Development it's still experimental and it will be consolidated as soon as semantic kernel beta version will be released.
 Below a brief description of the SK integration status: